Lovers of turquoise seashores, sunshine, and history will find a thousand and one things to do in Croatia.

 Below we discuss five of the best cities to visit when you travel in Croatia.
 Each of these cities has a multitude of amazing sights and experiences to offer.
 Four of them can be seen on a budget during the summer high season and the fifth can be managed, even in high season.
 So, without further ado, our Croatia travel guide!

-Places to Visit and Things to do in Croatia
+Places to Visit and Things to Do in Croatia on a Budget

 Things to do in Zagreb